 Friends.
 1 “Some girl ate Monica!”

 The first time we get a glance at “Fat Monica” is in Season 2 with “The One With the Prom Video.”
-This joke is the first thing that Joey says upon seeing a video of Monica when she was younger, and it sets the tone for all of the body-shaming jokes about her figure throughout the series.
+This joke is the first thing Joey says upon seeing a video of Monica when she was younger, and it sets the tone for all the body-shaming jokes about her figure throughout the series.
 And trust us, there are

 a lot of them.
 2 “Ridiculously Dull Bobby”